emilabos/cerava-ceramics-website/README.md

   <li>Courtney Cook - https://unsplash.com/@courtneymcook</li>
 </ul>

+> The name Cerava was generated using ChatGPT

 <b>NOTE:</b> Names and links on the website are made up and are not affiliated in any way with existing companies.
 The purpose of this project is to showcase skills and design using react anf tailwind.